graphdeco-inria/gaussian-splatting/README.md

 # 3D Gaussian Splatting for Real-Time Radiance Field Rendering

+## This is a forked Windows Installation Tutorial and the main codes will not be updated
+__Read first:__ This forked GitHub project is intented for folks who have little to know command-line knowledge and want to install, train, and view 3D Gaussian Splatting.
+If you have used Instant NGP, Nerftudio, or other similar command-line based radiance field projects, most likely you have already installed some or all of the depedencies required for this project.

+I created a video walkthough to compliment the installation instructions.
+You can watch it independently or with this project page as reference.
+Please follow my YT channel for additional updates.
+Now let's get 3D Gaussian Splatting!

+The section below is from the original GitHub page.
+Jump down to __"Overview"__ to get started.

+# About 3D Gaussian Splatting for Real-Time Radiance Field Rendering
 Bernhard Kerbl*, Georgios Kopanas*, Thomas Leimkühler, George Drettakis (* indicates equal contribution)<br>
 | [Webpage](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) | [Full Paper](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/3d_gaussian_splatting_high.pdf) |
 [Video](https://youtu.be/T_kXY43VZnk) | [Other GRAPHDECO Publications](http://www-sop.inria.fr/reves/publis/gdindex.php) | [FUNGRAPH project page](https://fungraph.inria.fr) |